Should Your Business Accept Bitcoin?

 If you decide to accept Bitcoin as payment for goods and services, you need to take precautions to reduce any risk.
 For example, you should not accumulate large sums of Bitcoin in your virtual wallet.
 Cashing in the cryptocurrency through an exchange and placing the funds in a federally insured bank can reduce the risk of losing money because of breaches.

-It may be tempting to hold the Bitcoin because they may increase in value; however, if your wallet is hacked, you could lose hundreds of thousands of dollars depending on the amount of Bitcoin in your account.
+It may be tempting to hold the Bitcoin because it may increase in value; however, if your wallet is hacked, you could lose hundreds of thousands of dollars depending on the amount of Bitcoin in your account.

 Consult a South Carolina Business Attorney Regarding Bitcoins and Other Cryptocurrency

 Our South Carolina business attorneys can review the pros and cons of Bitcoin as a form of payment in further detail during a consultation.
 Contact our South Carolina banking lawyers at Willcox, Buyck & Williams, P.A.
-For many businesses, the risks of accepting cryptocurrency for payment outweighs the potential benefits, but it cannot hurt to discuss the matter with an experienced business attorney.
+For many businesses, the risks of accepting cryptocurrency for payment outweigh the potential benefits, but it cannot hurt to discuss the matter with an experienced business attorney.

 7 Things to Watch Out for in SC Commercial Loans